mtakanen/aws-glue-demo/README.md

 Datasets have been truncated for demo purposes.
 Weather data sample (1) is stored in two parts to simulate split data files often necessary when working with large datasets.
 Glue crawler automatically detects parts that share a common database schema, as long as they are found in same folder and the first rows are identical, i.e. all csv file parts must contain table column names in the first row.

 ## What does demo do?
 Application first setups a managed resource policy that allows to read and write a user owned S3 resource.
 It also creates an IAM role and trust policy for Glue service to assume the role.
 Furthermore, an AWS managed policy is attached to the role that grants access to Glue services.

 Application also setups data resources in S3.
-Bucket named DEMO_BUCKET_NAME (refer demo_config.py) is created and input datafiles are uploaded in predefined folders as follows:
+Bucket named DEMO_BUCKET_NAME (refer demo_config.py) is created and input datafiles are uploaded in folders as follows:
 ```
 DEMO_BUCKET_NAME/data
 DEMO_BUCKET_NAME/data/input